 Can I make these Thai Chicken Skewers with coconut milk?

 If you want to add some coconut flavor to your chicken skewers, you can take two simple steps.
 First, use coconut milk instead of the greek yogurt for the marinade.
-You could also use a coconut yogurt.
+You could also use coconut yogurt.
 Secondly, use coconut milk in place of the chicken broth in the peanut sauce.
 You can also sprinkle some shredded coconut on top before serving.

-How do I make Paleo Thai Chicken Skewers?
+How do I make these Paleo?

 To make this chicken skewers work for a Paleo diet, you will want to make a few substitutions.
 The first is to swap in full fat canned coconut milk for the yogurt.
-Next you want to use coconut aminos instead of soy sauce.
+Next, you want to use coconut aminos instead of soy sauce.
 This also works for a gluten free option.
 You will also need to find a paleo friendly curry paste.
 Luckily most store bought curry pastes are naturally paleo friendly.
 Just make sure to check the label and make sure it doesn't contain soy.
 Lastly, you will want swap in a different nut butter.
 You could use almond butter, cashew butter, or sunflower butter.

 - Using yogurt as a marinade is a great way to ensure that your chicken breasts stay moist and juicy.
-However if you are worried about dry chicken or prefer chicken thighs, they work great for this recipe as well.
+However, if you are worried about dry chicken or prefer chicken thighs, they work great for this recipe as well.